TaoHaoZhou/AsiaGitTest/README.md

 # AsiaGitTest
-help me to test my local
+help me to test my local git.bush,it worked or not?